Trump Organization Deals In Asia Fuel Debate On Emoluments Lawsuit

 The Justice Department represents Trump, and its lawyers contend that Congress doesn't need a request from Trump before deciding whether to grant consent.
 "The President has not prevented Congress from voting on whether he may accept alleged emoluments, and Plaintiffs remain free to convince their congressional colleagues to redress their alleged injury," DOJ lawyers wrote in one brief.

 The Democrats' lawsuit is the third of three emoluments lawsuits against Trump to be heard in court.
 A federal judge in New York dismissed a suit filed by the watchdog group Citizens for Responsibility and Ethics in Washington, or CREW, and a restaurant association; they're appealing it.
-In a separate case, the attorneys general of Maryland and Washington, D.C., allege those jurisdictions are economically and financially harmed as political and diplomatic officials shift their business to the Trump hotel from nearby convention centers. owned by those governments The attorneys general have been granted standing by a federal judge in Maryland, and further hearings to define the arguments are scheduled next week.
+In a separate case, the attorneys general of Maryland and Washington, D.C., allege those jurisdictions are economically and financially harmed as political and diplomatic officials shift their business to the Trump hotel from nearby convention centers owned by those governments.
+The attorneys general have been granted standing by a federal judge in Maryland, and further hearings to define the arguments are scheduled for next week.